-Meredith Rasmussen works on a buy-side trading desk and concentrates on inhouse trades for a hedge fund subsidiary managed by a team at the investment management firm.
+Rasmussen works on a buy-side trading desk and concentrates on in-house trades for a hedge fund subsidiary managed by a team at the investment management firm.
 The hedge fund has been very successful and is marketed globally by the firm.
 From her experience as the trader for much of the activity of the fund, Rasmussen has become quite knowledgeable about the hedge fund's strategy, tactics, and performance.
 When a distinct break in the market occurs and many of the securities involved in the hedge fund's strategy decline markedly in value, however, Rasmussen observes that the reported performance of the hedge fund does not at all reflect this decline.
 From her experience, this lack of an effect is a very unlikely occurrence.
-She approaches the head of trading about her concern and is told that she should not ask any questions and that the fund is too big and successful and is not her concern.
-She is fairly sure something is not right, so she contacts the compliance officer and is again told to stay away from the hedge fund reporting issue.
+She approaches Blair, her supervisor and the head of trading, about her concern and is told that she should not ask any guestions and that the fund is too big and successful and is not her concern.
+She is certain that something is not right, so she contacts Saunders, the firm's compliance officer, and is again told not to pursue the hedge fund reporting issue.

-Comment: Rasmussen has clearly come upon an error in policies, procedures, and compliance practices within the firm's operations.
-According to Standard IV(C), the supervisor and the compliance officer have the responsibility to review the concerns brought forth by Rasmussen.
-Supervisors have the responsibility of establishing and encouraging an ethical culture in the firm.
+Comment: Rasmussen has concerns about potential misconduct at her firm and brings them to the attention of supervisory personnel.
+Under Standard IV(C), Blair and Saunders, the supervisor and the compliance officer, have the responsibility to review the concerns brought forth by Rasmussen.
+Supervisors have the responsibility of establishing and encouraging an ethical culture in the firm and investigating potential misconduct.
 The dismissal of Rasmussen's question violates Standard IV(C) and undermines the firm's ethical operations.